Lingxi-Li/Happy_Hacking_CXX/manual.md

 **Advanced Use:** `f` may accept a multi-dimensional object.
 In that case, instead of going all the way down to scalar (element) level, `for_each()` stops at the right dimension and applies `f` there.

-For example,
+Example:

 ~~~C++
 int arr[5][5][5] = ...